Toronto Wrongful Dismissal & Termination Lawyers

 Severance pay is calculated by multiplying an employee’s regular weeks’ wages by the number of years they were employed by the employer, up to a maximum of 26 weeks’ pay.

 There are some situations that arise in a workplace setting that can be grounds for immediate dismissal without the need for notice or termination pay.
 Such incidents include theft, fraud, and other illegal activity.

 Employers and terminated employees often disagree about how much notice or pay in lieu of notice is fair following termination, or whether a termination was with or without cause.
 This can result in a wrongful dismissal complaint and subsequent negotiations, and in some cases, even litigation, over what the appropriate amount should be.

 Employees who have been dismissed for cause can file a wrongful dismissal complaint challenging the reasons for their dismissal and demanding termination pay.

 In any termination, the situation can be fraught and there is a lot on the line.
-At Baker & Company we understand this and work hard to make the process clear, provide you with pragmatic and practical guidance, represent you throughout any negotiations, mediations, and litigation, and work towards a beneficial solution that is in your best interests.
+At Baker & Company, we understand this and work hard to make the process clear, provide you with pragmatic and practical guidance, represent you throughout any negotiations or mediations, and work towards a beneficial solution that is in your best interests.

 We are both everyday trusted advisors and problem solvers.
 As advisors, we navigate our clients through issues and questions that may arise on a day-to-day basis.
 We provide proactive guidance and advice intended to address matters before they escalate into major issues.
-As problem solvers, we respond quickly and efficiently where a serious concern presents itself and where litigation or other legal intervention is required.
+As problem solvers, we respond quickly and efficiently where a serious concern presents itself and legal intervention is required.